pcko1/Deep-Drug-Coder/README.md

 Currently only GPU version of the model is supported.
 You need access to a GPU to use it.

+*More detailed instructions are to be pushed soon.*

 ### Installation
 - Clone the repo and navigate to it
 - Create a predefined Python3.6 conda environment by `conda env create -f env/ddc_env.yml`